GEANT/nomad_cni/README.md

 * currently only IPv4 is supported
 * currently only `macvlan` plugin is supported (is there a reason to use a different plugin?)
-* vlxlan are brought up with systemd, but a link failure is not detected by the systemd service (there is a cron job to ensure that the network is up)
+* vlxlan interfaces are brought up by a systemd service, but a link failure is not detected by the systemd service (there is a cron job to ensure that the network is up)
 * unit test is always on my mind, but it's not yet ready